Canonical Bayesian Linear System Identification: Numerical experiments

-Even though we obtain a higher sampling efficiency compared to the standard parametrization, there can be still efficiency differences within the model class parameterizations via canonical forms, depending on the degree of identifiability of the system.
-We assess the sampling efficiency of canonical parameterizations by comparing performance on an ``easy'' LTI system, constructed to have well-balanced controllability and observability Gramians (see \Cref{appendix_e}), versus a ``hard'' system, specifically generated to have ill-conditioned Gramians (we sampled a system such that the dominant eigenvalue ratio is higher than $0.95$). \Cref{fig:easy-vs-hard} presents results distributed over 15 noise realizations of the ``easy'' and ``hard'' system. \Cref{fig:easy-vs-hard}(a) shows that the canonical form for the ``easy'' system maintains higher ESS/s than for the ``hard'' system. \Cref{fig:easy-vs-hard}(b) assesses estimation accuracy for the canonical form parameters \(\Theta_c\) on both systems, plotting the mean squared error (MSE) between the posterior mean estimate \(\Theta^{\text{PME}}_c\) and the true parameters \(\Theta_{c,0}\), alongside the MSE for a baseline Ho--Kalman estimate (HKE) (transformed to canonical coordinates for comparison).
-This demonstrates the robustness of the canonical Bayesian approach across varying system conditioning levels.
+Now focusing only on the canonical parameterization, we evaluate how the computational efficiency and accuracy of inference depend on the structure of the underlying true (data-generating) system.
+Specifically, we consider an ``easy'' LTI system, constructed to have well-balanced controllability and observability Gramians (procedure described in \Cref{appendix_e}), and a ``hard'' system, constructed to have ill-conditioned Gramians.
+For the latter, we create a system such that the dominant eigenvalue ratio is higher than $0.95$. \Cref{fig:easy-vs-hard} presents results for 15 different noise realizations of the ``easy'' and ``hard'' system. \Cref{fig:easy-vs-hard}(a) shows that inference of the ``easy'' system achieves higher ESS/s than inference of the ``hard'' system. \Cref{fig:easy-vs-hard}(b) assesses the accuracy of the resulting posterior mean estimates of the canonical parameters \(\Theta_c\); we plot the the MSE of these estimators alongside the MSE of a baseline Ho--Kalman estimate (HKE), transformed to canonical coordinates for comparison.
+Parameter estimates for the poorly conditioned system have somewhat larger errors than estimates for the well-conditioned system, but in both cases the posterior mean estimate is significantly more accurate than the HKE.
+These results demonstrate the robustness of the canonical Bayesian approach across varying levels of system conditioning.

-Collectively, these results establish the computational and MCMC performance advantages realized by adopting the proposed identifiable canonical forms for Bayesian LTI system identification.

-We have also conducted experiments to compare the time-wise scaling of both standard and canonical forms with system dimension (see \Cref{appendix_f:scalability_with_dimension}), where we observe that Bayesian system identification performed over the canonical parameterization exhibits notably improved computational scalability with increasing system dimension when compared to inference using the standard parameterization.
-Furthermore, using a specific example, we highlight the distinct mixing behavior of the parameters under each form, as detailed in the \Cref{appendix_f:scalability_with_dimension}.
+We have also conducted experiments to assess how the execution time of inference, in both standard and canonical forms, scales with the system dimension $d_x$; see \Cref{appendix_f:scalability_with_dimension}.
+Here we observe that Bayesian inference in the canonical parameterization exhibits significantly better scaling than inference in the standard parameterization.